Wenqi-Cui/NeuralPI_Networked_Systems/README.md

 # Language and Dependencies
 All code are implemented in Python.
-We used the open-source Python package Tensorflow 2.0 to implement RNN and train the neural network models.
+We used the open-source Python package Tensorflow 2.0 to implement RNN and train the neural networks.
 Data for the power system is imported from MATLAB as 'IEEE_39bus_Kron.mat'.